MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/monitor.md

 ## Runtime logs

-Runtime logs enable you to check the detailed errors occurring in the eventstream engine.
-Runtime log errors have three severity levels: warning, error, and information.
+The **Runtime logs** tab enables you to check the detailed logs that occur in the eventstream engine.
+Runtime logs have three severity levels: warning, error, and information.

 To view the runtime logs for an Azure event hub source or a lakehouse destination: